 Headings and paragraphs

 Headings and paragraphs are essential building blocks for structuring and organizing content on a webpage.
 Understanding how to use them properly ensures a well-structured, accessible, and readable page.
+For a deeper look at meaningful HTML structure, see Semantic HTML and Structure.

 Headings (<h1> to <h6>)